Spray Paint in Winter

 The reason the can says to only paint when it’s warmer than 50 degrees is because colder temperatures affect adhesion.
 This would imply no spray paint in winter.
 This means you must make sure nothing else is hindering the paint from adhering like; dust, grime, or a glossy finish.
 Prep your surface by thoroughly cleaning and potentially sanding it before you paint.

 RULE 2.
-Primer is necessary to Spray Paint in Winter
+Primer is Necessary to Spray Paint in Winter

 Again, to help with adhesion.